LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Experiments

-\paragraph{Generalization to 2D Localization.} While distillation-based methods like LangSplat fail dramatically on the aforementioned pure 3D object retrieval task (averaging only 10.97\% mIoU), we demonstrate that deterministic 3D registration provides a much more robust mechanism for scene understanding that naturally generalizes back to 2D projection tasks.
-As shown in Table~\ref{tab:lerf_2d_results_updated}, despite our pipeline not being optimized or distilled for 2D retrieval, \method~ achieves 2D localization and retrieval performance highly comparable to state-of-the-art 2D-optimized methods like LangSplatV2~\cite{Li2025LangSplatV2H3}.
-Notably, \method~ strictly matches the average localization accuracy of LangSplatV2 (84.12\% vs. 84.10\%) and demonstrates superior retrieval performance on complex hierarchical scenes like \textit{ramen} (63.84\% mIoU vs. 51.87\% mIoU).
+\paragraph{Generalization to 2D Localization.} While distillation-based methods like LangSplat fail dramatically on the aforementioned pure 3D object retrieval task (averaging only 10.97\% mIoU), deterministic 3D registration provides a much more robust mechanism for scene understanding that naturally generalizes back to 2D projection tasks.
+As shown in Table~\ref{tab:lerf_2d_results_updated}, despite not being optimized or distilled for this setting, \method~achieves localization and retrieval performance on par with dedicated 2D methods such as LangSplat-v2~\cite{Li2025LangSplatV2H3} and Occam's LGS~\cite{cheng2024occam}, strictly matching the average localization accuracy of LangSplat-v2 (84.12\% mAcc vs. 84.10\% mAcc) and outperforming it on complex hierarchical scenes like \textit{ramen} (63.84\% mIoU vs. 51.87\% mIoU).
+Although Occam's LGS and LangSplat-v2 attain higher overall retrieval mIoU (61.28\% and 59.88\%, respectively), we emphasize that these methods are explicitly trained for the 2D setting, whereas \method~achieves comparable performance through generalization from its 3D-native feature lifting.